vippsas/vipps-recurring-api/vipps-recurring-api.md

-The `vippsConfirmationUrl` should be used to redirect the user to the Vipps MobilePay landing page in a desktop flow (with `https://`), or to Vipps or MobilePay in a mobile flow (with `vipps://`), where the user can then approve the agreement.
+The `vippsConfirmationUrl` should be used to redirect the user to the Vipps MobilePay landing page in a desktop flow (with `https://`), or to Vipps MobilePay in a mobile flow (with `vipps://`), where the user can then approve the agreement.

 See